 Q: Which meals are included?

-A: During Santana’s earlier New Zealand Cycling Cruise from Noble Caledonia the culinary staff appreciated our appetites as much as we appreciated their multi-course gourmet meals.
-Noble Caledonia’s 5-star chef will curate a new menu for each meal, and will always include a surprising selection of local fruits and produce, regional specialties, the freshest-possible seafood, vegetarian options, and grilled-to-order meats.
+A: During Santana’s earlier charters of Windstar cruises the culinary staff appreciated our appetites as much as we appreciated their multi-course gourmet meals.
+A 5-star chef will curate a new menu for each meal which always includes a surprising selection of local fruits and produce, regional specialties, the freshest-possible seafood, vegetarian options, and grilled-to-order meats.
 A changing assortment of desserts and pastries are produced aboard each day.
+The Star Breeze has five restaurants!
 Breakfast and Lunch are served buffet style, perfect for active cyclists.
+If you get back too late for lunch, the ship offers all-day snacking and 24-hour room service.
 Dinner is a plated multi-course menu with plenty of gourmet options for all of our participants.

-Q: Does the Caledonian Sky offer WiFi?
-Does the ship have an elevator?
-Will there be menu selections for vegetarians, vegans and picky eaters?
+Q: Will there be menu selections for vegetarians, vegans and picky eaters?

 Q: What if we have more questions?